 What math placement test does Ivy Tech Community College use?

-Ivy Tech Community College uses the ACCUPLACER math placement test.
+Ivy Tech Community College uses its own math placement test.
 To review for the test, you’ll want a study guide that includes comprehensive instruction, guided practice, and interactive tests.
 For most students, test prep books and practice questions are not enough, and classes and tutors are too expensive.
 Fortunately, online courses now offer a balance of affordability and effectiveness.

-Do I need to take the ACCUPLACER math placement test at Ivy Tech Community College?
+Do I need to take the math placement test at Ivy Tech Community College?

 What type of math is on the Ivy Tech Community College math placement test?